iotile/poduino/examples/blink-tutorial/README.md

 The `uuid` field at the end shows you the IOTile Device ID (as an integer).

-Replace `<UUID>` with your own PODuino ID, and type the following command:
+Replace `<UUID>` with your own PODuino ID, and type the following command to connect to your PODuino through BLED112:

 ```
 (iotile)$ iotile hw --port=bled112 connect <UUID> get 11
 ```

+`get <tileID>` is an iotile command to get access to a specific tile (here 11 is the Arduino board)

 It should look something like this: